 What We Take

-My husband has had a tough time sleeping for years and since he started using Isagenix Sleep Spray he’s sleeps really well.
-He’s tried other products with melatonin or gaba but this spray works the best for him.
+My husband has had a tough time sleeping for years and since he started using Isagenix Sleep Spray he’s sleeping really well.
+He’s tried other products with melatonin or GABA but this spray works the best for him.
 I don’t regularly need it but when I’ve had a stressful day it helps me shut down my brain and get to sleep.